 Island Center Forest

-Island Center Forest features various forest stands, the Mukai Pond and Meadowlake wetlands, and meadows and forms the headwaters of Judd Creek.
-Island Center Forest provides habitat for a variety of wildlife, including more than 70 bird species.
+Ten miles of multi-use trails lead visitors through 440 acres of consisting of forested stands, meadows, the Mukai Pond and the Meadowlake wetlands which form the headwaters of Judd Creek.
+Island Center Forest is habitat to a variety of wildlife, including more than 70 bird species.

 Coinciding with the Washington Department of Fish and Wildlife’s designated hunting season in October, 220 acres of Island Center Forest are open for seasonal deer hunting and closed to other visitors, making this the only public land on Vashon Island where deer hunting has been allowed.

 Park Activities: birding, dog walking, hiking, horse riding, mountain biking, nature observation, picnic shelter, volunteer